Test Studio

 Field-Level Metrics

-Section titled “Field-Level Metrics”Test results include detailed per-field extraction performance metrics displayed in an interactive table:
+Section titled “Field-Level Metrics”Test results include detailed per-field extraction performance metrics displayed in an interactive table with optional confidence calibration columns (Stickler v0.4.0+):

 Displayed Columns: